 No, this can cause activity in the large intestine which may affect the study

-What if my child is on TPN (Total parental nutrition)?
+What if my child is on TPN (Total Parental Nutrition)?

-Your child will not require TPN while at the hospital.
+Your child will not receive TPN while at the hospital.
 We will provide specific types of IV fluids that will keep your child’s sugar stable and keep them hydrated.
 TPN can be started once they are discharged from the hospital

 When will I receive the results of the study?